 Contractors challenging the SBA’s decision must be extremely careful because once you fall within the realm of the SBA making its own judgment most cases lose.
 The better approach is to see if the contracting officer should not have gotten to the point of referring your proposal to the SBA.

 The Government Certificate of Competency Program applies to federal contracts that include procurements involving Multiple Award Contracts and orders placed against Multiple Award Contracts, where the contracting officer has used any issues of capacity or credit (responsibility) to determine suitability for an award.

-The Certificate of Competency Program is in place to allow small businesses to qualify for specific contracts.
-If the contracting agency makes an adverse decision then the COC Progam allows you to appeal a contracting officer’s determination that you cannot perform the contract.
+The Government Certificate of Competency Program is in place to allow small businesses to qualify for specific contracts.
+If the contracting agency makes an adverse decision then the COC SBA Certificate of Competency Progam allows you to appeal a contracting officer’s determination that you cannot perform the contract.
 The issue becomes when do you get to appeal?

 Government Small COC AND Referral to SBA

 - If the contracting officer denies an apparent successful small business offeror award of a government contract or order on the basis of responsibility.

 - If the contracting officer decides not to consider the small business for award of a contract or order after evaluating the concern’s offer on a non-comparative basis (e.g., a pass/fail, go/no-go, or acceptable/unacceptable) under one or more responsibility type evaluation factors (such as experience of the company or key personnel or past performance); or

 - If the small business is denied the for award of a contract or order because it failed to meet a definitive responsibility criterion contained in the solicitation.